 Research relevance and outputs

-In these years the project analyzed chain processes and impacts using case studies of products moving from Brazilian source locations, from Brazilian ports and on to Rotterdam, such as in the chain of orange juice, açaí and cacao, but also investigated general trends and influences of the impact of chains in local communities in Brazil and governance related challenges in different nodes of value chains.
+The project has analyzed chain processes and impacts using case studies of products moving from Brazilian locations, from Brazilian ports and on to Rotterdam, such as in the chain of orange juice, açaí, palm oil and soya, but also investigated general trends and impacts of chains in local communities in Brazil and governance related challenges in different nodes of value chains.

-The first phase of the project was concluded in December 2018, but a new phase has been approved for the following two years, renamed as GOLLS-Brazil Plan.
-The upcoming challenges go beyond the products that have already been analyzed and build on the created knowledge to expand the investigations towards local level inclusion processes, chain wide narratives and analyses of global actors.
+The first phase of the project was concluded in December 2018, but a new phase has been approved for the following two years, renamed GOLLS-Brazil Plan.
+The upcoming challenges go beyond the products that have already been analyzed to expand the investigations towards local level inclusion processes, chain wide narratives and analyses of global actors.

 GOLLS- Brazil Plan

-In this phase (2019-20), sustainability remains a question and a target, being as it is both a limiting ecological end point and a social process involving individuals, families, communities and societies, e.g. local food systems; small scale farmer networks).
-This agroecology perspective provides a backdrop to all of the sub studies in this phase, and models of social responsibility for labour/well-being are becoming progressively more problematized.
-At the same time, geography of space and place, the boundaries for agency and well-being, are being more critically explored.
+In this phase (2019-2022), sustainability remains a question and a target, being as it is both a limiting ecological end point and a social process involving individuals, families, communities and societies, e.g. local food systems; small scale farmer networks).
+This agroecology perspective provides a backdrop to all of the sub studies in this phase, and models of social responsibility for labour/well-being are becoming progressively more problematized, especially in the current political climate.
+The geography of space and place, the boundaries for agency and well-being, are being more critically explored.

-In summary, GOLLS remains as a home at ISS for researchers and students interested in similar topics by promoting a creative and interactive environment open to a sustained exchange of ideas on these themes.
+In summary, GOLLS remains as a home at ISS for researchers and students interested in similar topics by promoting a creative and interactive environment open to the exchange of ideas on these themes.
 It also sees ISS representing a friendly space for debate, cultural activities and maybe even refuge, in these days of turbulent economic and political change.